Jaghs/Clustering-Project/README.md

 ### Output

-In this miniproject, we will:
+In this project, we will:

 1.  create two separate customer segmentations (using clustering) to split them into 3-5 clusters:
     - based on demographics (only on the information from twm_customer)